 Pressure ulcers

-Typically they occur in a person confined to bed or a chair by an illness and as a result they are sometimes referred to as ‘bedsores’, or ‘pressure sores’.
+Typically, they occur in a person confined to bed or a chair by an illness and as a result they are sometimes referred to as ‘bedsores’, or ‘pressure sores’.
 All patients are potentially at risk of developing a pressure ulcer.
-However, they are more likely to in people who are seriously ill, have a neurological condition, impaired mobility, impaired nutrition, or poor posture or a deformity (NICE, 2014).
+However, they are more likely in people who are seriously ill, have a neurological condition, impaired mobility, impaired nutrition, poor posture or a deformity (NICE, 2014).

 NWCSP-PU-Clinical-Recommendations-and-pathway-final-24.10.23

-Page last reviewed: 31 January, 2025
+Page last reviewed: 29 April, 2025